dhuan008/liri-node-app/README.md

   exit
 ```

-If the user selects exit the application will end, if the user slects do-what-it-says the application will run a special command described in the special commands section below, otherwise the user will be presented with the following prompt:
+If the user selects *exit* the application will end, if the user selects *do-what-it-says* the application will run a special command described in the special commands section below, otherwise the user will be presented with the following prompt:

 ```
 ?
 Enter a search term: